jackyzha0/quartz/content/Projects/Obsidian/home.md

 ---
 Hoo boy.
 This project needs its entire own folder structure because of the sheer amount of components I have going.

+This homepage has no difficulty tag because each of the below is different.

 I think my use is divided into three easily separable parts:
 - [[editor|Editor]]: What I've done to the Obsidian application itself.
 - [[livesync|LiveSync]]: My use of the `Obsidian-LiveSync` plugin to encrypt, obfuscate, and back up *all* of my notes to [[my-cloud|My Cloud]].